gabrieltron/kvpaxos/README.md

 * replica_id - Id of the replica that the client will connect to.
 * path_to_paxos_conf - Path to paxo's configuration file.
 * path_to_requests - Path to request's file.
+* -v - Print full information of all recieved answers.
-* -v percentage - Tells the client to print latency information, but only for a specified percentage of requests.
+* percentage - Print this specified percentage of request's latency.

 A paxos configuration file specifies Paxos characteristics, such as number of replicas and their addresses.
 An exemple of a configuration file can be found on the LibPaxos project, [here](https://github.com/gabrieltron/libpaxos/blob/master/paxos.conf).